 The Deerfield Beach High School grad is still in Tampa, currently playing on a two-year, $25 million deal under head coach Bruce Arians.
 He missed some games in 2019 after an offseason car accident, but returned to his dominant, healthy self in 2020.

 The DE was back to wreaking havoc in the trenches, helping force interceptions and making tackles against the likes of the Saints, Falcons and Panthers in the NFC West, as well as the Steelers and Titans in the AFC last season.
 His hopes to return to the playoffs for the first time since 2011 came true.

-After defeating Aaron Rodgers and Green Bay Packers, Tampa Bay is now set to slow down head coach Andy Reid, quarterback Patrick Mahomes and the Kansas City Chiefs from scoring touchdowns in Super Bowl LV.
+After defeating Aaron Rodgers and Green Bay Packers, Tampa Bay finally slowed down head coach Andy Reid, quarterback Patrick Mahomes and the Kansas City Chiefs from scoring touchdowns in Super Bowl LV.
 Pierre-Paul was as much of an integral part to that as Rob Gronkowski and Antonio Brown.

 Jason Pierre-Paul's hand may never be the same, but at least he has a Super Bowl ring on it.
 And if there's a takeaway from his story, it's that when life hands you lemons, make lemonade.